airbnb/chronon/docs/source/Flink.md

 ### The tiled Flink job

 The Flink job contains five main operators
 1. Source - Reads events of type `T` from a source, which is often a Kafka topic.
 The generic type `T` could be a POJO, Scala case class, [Thrift](https://thrift.apache.org/), [Proto](https://protobuf.dev/), etc.
+   - Note: currently, the Source and Job don't adhere to the mutation interface of chronon.
 2. Spark expression evaluation - Evaluates the Spark SQL expression in the GroupBy and projects and filters the input data.
 This operator runs Spark inside the Flink app using CatalystUtil.
 3. Window/tiling - This is the main tiling operator.
 It uses a window to aggregate incoming events and keep track of the IRs.
 It outputs the pre-aggregates on every event so they are written out to the KV store and the fetcher has access to fresh values.
 4. Avro conversion - Finishes [Avro-converting](https://avro.apache.org/) the output of the window (the IRs) to a form that can be written out to the KV store (`PutRequest` object).